Skip to main content

 Under “Module visibility” there are 3 options:

-• Published – Content visible and accessible to learners.
+• Published – The module and its content is visible and accessible to learners

-• Hidden - Content hidden and inaccessible to learners.
+• Hidden – The module and its content is hidden and inaccessible to learners

-• Allow users yo add content to this module - let’s you make some modules collaborative – meaning learners can add content to them such as assignments for peer- review.
+• Allow users to add content to this module – Makes the module collaborative, meaning learners can add content to it such as assignments for peer review.

 Screenshot_2022-12-14_at_13.17.01.png